gallayagnesh/landcover_change_detection_using_multispectral_satellite_images/README.md

   for more info, [watch this video](https://www.youtube.com/watch?v=HKNS-wsc7lo)

 ### Change Detection
  Given Python notebook file takes two image files as inputs.
 Run the blocks of code accordingly to see the reults.
-After the generating the erode image, shape that image for the evalution.
+After the generating the erode image, shape the erode image for the evalution.